Cultural identity: History

+Kuper presents concepts on cultural identity within the framework of a power dynamic.
+He writes, "The privileged lie and mislead, but the oppressed come gradually to appreciate their objective circumstances and formulate a new consciousness that will ultimately liberate them."
+The consciousness is a facet of their identity.
+Similarly, identity plays a role in mediating between a human being and the environment in which they exist.

+The identity of a person is "a result of socialization and customs" that promotes the maintenance of distinct cultural identities from generation to generation.
+Additionally, identity can be considered that which forms cultures and results in "dictated appropriate behavior."
+Put another way, identity may dictate behavior that results in the reification of identity with the individual as a "replicate in miniature of the larger social and cultural entity.
+Another way to consider cultural identity is that it is "the sum of material wealth and spiritual wealth created by human beings in the practice of social history."

+Globalization is connected to influences in economics, politics, and society.
+Accordingly, globalization has an impact on cultural identity.
+As societies become even more connected, there are concerns that cultural identities will become homogenized through the increased level of connection and communication.
+However, there are alternative perspectives on this issue.
+For instance, Wright theorizes that "The spread of global culture and globalised ideas has led to many movements designed to embrace the uniqueness and diversity of an individual's particular culture."

 Cultural arena

 It is also noted that an individual's "cultural arena," or place where one lives, impacts the culture that person abides by.
 The surroundings, environment, and people in these places play a role in how one feels about the culture they wish to adopt.
 Many immigrants find the need to change their culture in order to fit into the culture of most citizens in the country.
 This can conflict with an immigrant's current belief in their culture and might pose a problem, as the immigrant feels compelled to choose between the two presenting cultures.

 Some might be able to adjust to the various cultures in the world by committing to two or more cultures.
 It is not required to stick to one culture.
 Many people socialize and interact with people in one culture in addition to another group of people in another culture.
 Thus, cultural identity is able to take many forms and can change depending on the cultural area.
-The impact of the cultural arena has changed with the advent of the Internet, bringing together groups of people with shared cultural interests who before would have been more likely to integrate into their real world cultural arena.
-This plasticity is what allows people to feel a part of society and culture wherever they go.
+The impact of the cultural arena has changed with the advent of the Internet, bringing together groups of people with shared cultural interests who before would have been more likely to integrate into their real-world cultural arena.
+This adaptability is what allows people to feel a part of society and culture wherever they go.